An A to Z to common terms we use in school.

-The Life Bus is a visiting classroom which is part of our EPR programme (Education in Personal Relationships).If you would like further information about the Life Bus then you can look at their website which is: www.lifeeducation.org.uk
+The Life Bus is a visiting classroom which is part of our RSE programme (Relationships and Sex Education).If you would like further information about the Life Bus then you can look at their website which is: www.lifeeducation.org.uk

 The children eat lunch in the school hall.
 They are supervised by lunch time supervisors.

-Very good food is prepared and cooked on the premises by Mrs Debbie Stoat.
-There is a main dish a day with vegetables, salads and a choice of desserts.
+Very good food is prepared and cooked on the premises by our catering team.
+There is at least one main dish a day with vegetables, salads and a choice of desserts.
+Children in Key Stage 2 have a choice of meal.
 Children are also given a drink – usually water.